 TIP: Karen advises, "The seeded area must be watered daily, most likely a few times a day for the best germination.
 If you don't have access to a spike aerator, a rake can be used to loosen the soil."

 Germination takes approximately 7 to 10 days.
-Fescue grows best in a well-drained soil, with a high organic matter.
-During the first season you need to keep the fescue well watered, but once it’s established you’ll find the requirement to water your lawn is reduced dramatically.
+Fescue grows best in well-drained soil, with a high organic matter.
+During the first season, you need to keep the fescue well watered, but once it’s established you’ll find the requirement to water your lawn is reduced dramatically.

-An added bonus is most fescue grasses are slow growing, so your won’t need to cut your lawn as often, meaning you’ll reduce harmful emissions and conserve energy while conserving water.
+An added bonus is most fescue grasses are slow growing, so you won’t need to cut your lawn as often, meaning you’ll reduce harmful emissions and conserve energy while conserving water.